Finite-state Independence and Normal Sequences: An algorithm for a pair of independent normal words

-\begin{theorem} For every alphabet $A$, there is an algorithm that computes a pair of independent normal words. \end{theorem}

-To prove Theorem~\ref{thm:algorithm} we give an explicit algorithm based on the characterization of independent normal words in terms of shufflers (Theorem~\ref{thm:charac} statement~(4)).
+To prove Theorem~\ref{thm:algorithm} we give an explicit algorithm based on the characterization of finite-state independent normal words in terms of shufflers (Theorem~\ref{thm:charac} statement~(4)).
 The algorithm we present here is an adaptation of Turing's algorithm for computing an absolutely normal number~\cite{turing,BFP2007}.
-But instead of computing the expansion of a number that is normal in every integer base here we compute a pair of normal infinite words such that every shuffling of them is normal.
+But instead of computing the expansion of a number that is normal in every integer base here we compute a pair of normal infinite words such that every shuffling of them produced by a finite-state shuffler is normal.
 We start with auxiliary definitions and some properties.
 We write $\log$ for the logarithm in base $e$ and $\log_b$ for any other base $b$.